lumarama/foreachi/src/aws/serverless-websockets.md

 ---
 title: Serverless Websockets
 permalink: /aws/serverless-websockets
-tags:
-  - serverless framework
-  - aws lambda
-  - javascript
-  - websocket
 ---
 # Using AWS Lambda to Handle Websocket Connections

 AWS provides ability to handle websocket connections using serverless services only: Lambda, API Gateway.
 Most likely you will also need DynamoDB, though this isn't strictly required.

-In this example we use [Serverless Framework](https://www.serverless.com/) to provision all AWS resourses, which is a much easier way than using AWS CloudForwation templates or configuring them manually via web UI.
-Under the hood serverless generates AWS CloudFormation templates.
+In this example we use [Serverless Framework](https://www.serverless.com/) to build a very simple app that echoes back all the messages it receives via websocket.
+Serverless framework provides a much easier way to provision cloud services than AWS CloudForwation templates or configuring them manually via AWS Web UI. *NOTE: under the hood serverless generates AWS CloudFormation templates.*

-We configure the same Lambda function to handle connect, disconnect, and default (message receiving) routes.

 Your serverless.yml should look as follows: